Diocese of Basel

-The bishop of Basel has not resided in the city of Basel since 1528.
-Solothurn is the seat of the Bishop of Basel.

-Today the diocese of Basel includes the Swiss cantons of Aargau, Basel-Country, Basel-City, Berne, Jura, Lucerne, Schaffhausen, Solothurn, Thurgau, and Zug.
+Historically, the bishops of Basel were also secular rulers of the Prince-Bishopric of Basel (Fürstbistum Basel).
+Today the diocese of Basel includes the Swiss cantons of Aargau, Basel-Landschaft, Basel-Stadt, Bern, Jura, Lucerne, Schaffhausen, Solothurn, Thurgau, and Zug.

 Ordinaries

+The bishops of Basel have not resided in the city of Basel since 1528.
+Solothurn is the seat of the Bishop.